 Parts required: All you will need (on top of the requirements for a normal water heater installation) is a ¾ x 4” galvanized nipple, a galvanized ¾” tee, a ¾” galvanized elbow, a short 2” galvanized nipple, pipe joint compound, and plumber's tape.

-New Water Heater Installation: There are plenty of ways to plumb the expansion tank into the water heater, but the easiest method I have seen is with Galvanized pipe.
+New Water Heater Installation: There are plenty of ways to plumb the expansion tank into the water heater, but the easiest method we have seen is with Galvanized pipe.
 It is inexpensive and easy to install.
 Some water heaters come with the nipples already in the water heater for the hot and cold water supplies.
 If these are not already in and tight then you will have to install them first.
-The expansion tank can go on the hot or cold side but it’s a good idea to check with your building department and ask which side they want it on because I have heard arguments for both and the requirements can go either way.
+The expansion tank can go on the hot or cold side but it’s a good idea to check with your building department and ask which side they want it on because we have heard arguments for both and the requirements can go either way.

 When tightening the galvanized joints make sure to use two large pliers or two pipe wrenches because the joints will need to be tight.
 One wrench will be used to hold against the pipe you are tightening and the other is used to tighten the pipe or fitting.